Elisabeth Sophia of Brandenburg

 Elisabeth Sophia Hohenzollern von Brandenburg, commonly known as Elisabeth Sophia of Brandenburg (13 July 1589 – 24 December 1629), was a Princess of Brandenburg and the daughter of John George, Elector of Brandenburg, and his third wife, Elisabeth of Anhalt-Zerbst.
-Elisabeth Sophia married twice, with her second marriage giving her the title Duchess of Saxe-Lauenburg.
+Elisabeth Sophia married twice, with her second marriage she became Princess of Saxe-Lauenburg.
+She was never Duchess of Saxe-Lauenburg as she died before her husbands accession.
 She lived to the age of forty, dying on Christmas Eve 1629.

 Biography

 Early life

 Elisabeth Sophia was born on 13 July 1589, either in Berlin or in the adjacent city of Cölln, both of which were then located in the Margraviate of Brandenburg.

 First marriage

 On 27 March 1613, Elisabeth Sophia was married in Berlin to Janusz Radziwiłł, a Polish noble who had been widowed the previous year by his wife, Zofia Olelkowicz Słucka.
 On 3 May 1620, Elisabeth Sophia gave birth to Bogusław Radziwiłł, who would go on to govern the Duchy of Prussia.
 Elisabeth Sophia bore three other children during this marriage, Elizabeth Eleanor, John George, and Sophia Agnes, but records of these children are not available, and it is likely that all but Bogusław died in infancy.
 Janusz died on 3 December 1620, leaving Elisabeth Sophia a widowed mother at the age of 31.